lignumsystem/LignumForest/README.md

 The Reference Guide for the LignumForest will be based on comments and other information available in the software.
-Extraction of the comments, rendition of the software content and architecture, generation of the structure of the document and formatting the document to html and LaTeX will be done `doxygen`.
+Extraction of the comments, rendition of the software content and architecture, generation of the structure of the document and formatting the document to html and LaTeX will be done by `doxygen`.
 To generate the documentation run `doxygen` in LignumForest directory:

      doxygen Doxyfile 2> errors.txt